voyd-lang/voyd/README.md

 **Disclaimer**

-Void is in it's very early stages and should not be used for production applications.
-Most MVP features have not been implemented yet.
-The language does run and compile though.
-So feel free to play around.
+Void is in it's very early stages of development.
+Void is not ready for public announcement or use.
+Some core syntax and semantics are subject to change.
+Expect frequent breaking changes.
+In addition, many documented features are not yet implemented.

 **Features**:

-Note: Not all features are complete.

 - Functional
 - Hybrid Nominal & Structural type system